felidadae/owca/docs/numa_allocator.rst

     - *'minimize_migrations'*

-        Algorithm tries to minimize amount of memory which needs to be remigrated between numa nodes.
+        Algorithm tries to minimize amount of memory which needs to be migrated between numa nodes.
 Into consideration takes information: where a task memory is allocated (on which NUMA nodes), which are nodes where the sum of pinned memory is the lowest and which are nodes where most free memory is available.
+The core of algorithm is a function ``migration_minimizer_core``.

 In calculations we use orchestrator assigned memory as task memory (if available).